gwu-libraries/vopd/README.md

 # vopd
-Code supporting the Voices of Polarization and Demoization project
+Code supporting the "Monitoring Hate Speech in the US Media" project, of Prof. Babak Bahador's group in the GW School of Media and Public Affairs.

 ## Running the program